Home PublicationsData Innovators 5 Q’s with Naren Tallapragada, CEO of Tessel Biosciences

 Kertai: What types of data are most important for your platform, and how do you keep that data reliable?

-Kertai: How do you validate your model’s predictions across biological systems and translate those results into real‑world therapeutic insights?
+Kertai: How do you validate your models’ predictions across biological systems and translate those results into real‑world therapeutic insights?

 Because all validation happens in patient‑derived cells we can see how potential drug targets behave in systems that closely mirror real human biology.
-When the model identifies a target that changes a disease-related behavior in a controllable way, such as reducing mucus production in lung organoids, we can move that target forward with greater confidence.
+When the models identifies a target that changes a disease-related behavior in a controllable way, such as reducing mucus production in lung organoids, we can move that target forward with greater confidence.

 Kertai: What is your long‑term vision for Tessel Bio?